CAMSCSC/GitBook-Learn/software/imageediting2/imageediting2.md

 ![](shop5.png "Fig. 9 In a different image, hit CTRL-V to paste it and the move tool to place it")

-		<p>To become a photoshop master, all you have to do is learn how to use the select tools, copy, paste and move.</p>
+To become a photoshop master, all you have to do is learn how to use the select tools, copy, paste and move.

 <h3>Further Readings and References</h3>
 	["GIMP - Wiki Books"](http://en.wikibooks.org/wiki/GIMP)